sportsbitenews/n4translate/README.md

-# About n4translate
+# About *n4translate*
-The web application *n4translate* allows it to manage the i18n translations of Angular applications.
+The web application *n4translate* allows it to manage the i18n translations of multiple Angular applications.

-In the context of custom software, customers often want to provide the translations for their application by themselves or have translation companies providing it.
-In this situation, *n4translate* helps the software manufacturer to manage the translations of multiple of his software projects for different customers into different languages.
+When localizing custom software, customers often want to provide the translations for their application by themselves or have translation companies providing it.
+In this situation, *n4translate* helps the software manufacturer to manage the translations of multiple of his software projects for different customers.

+## User roles

 The administrators that are usually part of the software manufacturer have the possibility to:
 - create new projects